 - Improves digestion

 - Help cut fats and oils in meals

 Using Tea as Medicine

 According to Asian tradition, tea should be lightly steeped and infused several times.
 This process helps to bring out the delicate flavors of the tea that do not come out in the first infusion.
 However, strongly brewed tea is used to treat acute diarrhea, and other acute or chronic inflammation of the digestive tract.
 Used in this way, one strong tablespoon several times a day is best.
-Additionally, making a soak from a strong brew or a poultice of tea leaves can help with poison oak outbreaks and to dry up a herpes outbreak.
+Additionally, making a soak from a strong brew or a poultice of tea leaves can help with poison oak outbreaks and dry up a herpes outbreak.

-If you’re someone who’s experience with tea is limited to simply Lipton, I encourage you to head to the bulk tea section of your local natural food store and pick up a nice green or Pu’er tea to try.
+If you’re someone whose experience with tea is limited to simply Lipton, I encourage you to head to the bulk tea section of your local natural food store and pick up a nice green or Pu’er tea to try.
 Besides the medicinal and health aspects of tea, the ritual of making tea can lead to a comforting and meditative culinary experience.

 Tips to Support Healthy Dietary Changes

 This is always number one!
 The best foods for your body are ones that are easy to digest and gradually increase your energy.
 Often you will get a sense that your body says “thank you” after eating foods that are deeply nourishing and bring you into balance.

 Eating according to the seasons is very important as our bodies also go through cyclical changes throughout the year.
 Undoubtedly, eating locally grown seasonal fruits and vegetables is the best way to keep your body in rhythm with the environmental changes throughout the year.

 Eating at regular intervals: